gas-natural-gas-propano-o-electricidad

 Natural Gas, Propane, or Electricity?

-A common question that is often asked is which energy source is better for heating buildings.
-By better we mean both the most economical and the least polluting.
+A common question is which energy source is best for heating buildings.
+By “best,” we mean both the most economical and the least polluting.

-There are several websites that address this issue and the conclusions are often wrong.
-Likewise, the general opinion tends to mix concepts.
-Part of the reason for this confusion is due to the different units with which what is billed, combined with the difference in prices, makes it difficult to see at a glance which system is more economical.
+There are several websites that address this topic, and the conclusions are often incorrect.
+Similarly, public opinion tends to mix concepts.
+Part of the reason for this confusion is the different units used for billing, which, combined with price differences, makes it difficult to see at a glance which system is more economical.

-It is also sometimes heard that one “heat” is worse than another, or that one costs more to heat than another.
-This, of course, is incorrect, since the feeling of comfort or the speed at which a building is heated depends exclusively on the air conditioning system and its power, and not on the source of energy used.
+It is also sometimes said that one type of “heat” is worse than another, or that one costs more to heat than another.
+This, of course, is incorrect, because the feeling of comfort or the speed at which a building heats up depends exclusively on the heating system and its power, not on the energy source used.

-To clear up any doubts, we present an example that has been carried out for average consumption in a home with a 22 kW boiler, running the equivalent of 120 hours per month at nominal load.
+To clear up any doubts, we present an example calculation made for an average household consumption of a 22 kW boiler, operating the equivalent of 120 hours per month at nominal capacity.
 However, the subsequent conclusions are independent of consumption, as they are proportional to it.

 condiciones

-Next, we present a clear breakdown with all the different types of units involved for the three types of energy sources.
+Below, we present the clear calculations, with all the different types of units involved, for the three types of energy sources.

 propano